The Law Offices of Frank R. Cruz Continues Investigation of Charles River Laboratories International, Inc. (CRL) on Behalf of Investors

-/EIN News/ -- LOS ANGELES, April 14, 2023 (GLOBE NEWSWIRE) -- The Law Offices of Frank R. Cruz continues its investigation of Charles River Laboratories International, Inc. (“Charles River” or the “Company”) (NYSE: CRL) on behalf of investors concerning the Company’s possible violations of federal securities laws.
+LOS ANGELES, April 14, 2023 (GLOBE NEWSWIRE) -- The Law Offices of Frank R. Cruz continues its investigation of Charles River Laboratories International, Inc. ("Charles River" or the "Company") CRL on behalf of investors concerning the Company's possible violations of federal securities laws.

 If you are a shareholder who suffered a loss, click here to participate.